toddwmac/gemini-newcomer-site/Dev_plan.md

 5.  **Lesson 4: The Gentle Art of Prompting (`#ai-foundations-prompting`):** Tips for effective AI communication.

 ### 2.3.
 AI Mindset Training Module - AI in Your Hobbies (Part 2 - Integrated into Homepage)
-All lessons from Part 2 are implemented as distinct, modular React components, integrated into the single homepage.
+All lessons from Part 2 are integrated into the single homepage.
 1.  **AI for the Hiker (`#hobbies-hiker`):** Practical AI applications for hiking and outdoor activities.
 2.  **AI for the Book Club (`#hobbies-book-club`):** AI tools for literary discussion and discovery.
 3.  **AI for the Gardener (`#hobbies-gardener`):** AI for plant diagnosis, planning, and gardening tips.